SUU Celebrates Freedom with Juneteenth Events

 Although SUU will be closed on Monday, June 20 in observance of Juneteenth, visitors are invites to celebrate the national holiday at the Southern Utah Museum of Art between 10 a.m. and 8 p.m.
 The museum recently opened a new exhibition, I'm Walkin' for My Freedom, which features 40 photographs of the Selma to Montgomery March that led to the Voting Rights Act of 1965.
 There is a participatory activity that prompts visitors to consider our past, present, and future.
 This exhibition is organized by Matt Herron and the Center for Documentary Expression and Art.
 It is shown here with the permission of the Matt and Jeannine Herron Trust, 2001.

 SUU is committed to fostering an inclusive community of lifelong learners.
 We encourage our community members to make observations and inquiries through an intersectional lens.
 We celebrate diverse approaches and points of view.
 We believe diversity makes us stronger, more innovative, and better prepared to compete in a global society.
 We provide education and programming opportunities that promote understanding of diversity, equity, and inclusion.
 We respect the rights of all individuals regardless of race, ethnicity, religion, age, ability, sexual orientation, veteran status, immigration status, gender identity, or gender expression.
-Learn more about the Office of Equity and Inclusion.

-Tags: Southern Utah Museum of Art Equity and Inclusion Community Center for Diversity and Inclusion
+Tags: Southern Utah Museum of Art Community

 Contact Information: